 If the dog is unaccompanied, take note of the breed and appearance if possible and note where the attack happened – authorities might need to catch the dog and get it tested for disease.

-Once there’s no more danger, you can get on with providing medical attention.
+Once there’s no more danger, you can get on with providing dog bite treatment.

 Dog bite treatment